grantaguinaldo/mlnd/projects/finding_donors/revision/README.md

 **Describe one real-world application in industry where the model can be applied.** Predicting a binary outcome, to understand customer churn.
 In this [paper,](https://analytics.ncsu.edu/sesug/2017/SESUG2017_Paper-191_Final_PDF.pdf) Sean Ankerbruck, outlines a method that uses logistic regression to, "[]identify important factors that influence churn and classify individuals based on their predicted likelihood to churn."

 **What are the strengths of the model; when does it perform well?** Strengths of using logistic regression include the ability to output [probabilistic results](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression.predict_proba) of the model.
 This can be of value since in some cases, we are not solely interested in knowing if a specific data point is in one class or another (i.e., class zero or one), but rather, knowing what is the probability that it belongs to one class or another (i.e, there is a 75% chance that this datapoint belongs to class one).
 Another strength is that we are able to look at the weights (coefficients) of the terms (features) to identify the features that are most relevant to the overall prediction.
 For example, it is possible to know that out of all of the features, the most important feature is the `captial-gains` when determining if a user will make `>$50K`.
+Another use of the coefficients is to know the following:

+>If I increase the captial-gains value by one unit, then what is the change in probability that class 1 is assigned?

-**What are the weaknesses of the model; when does it perform poorly?** One **weakness** of this model is that it only be used to make binary classifications.
+**What are the weaknesses of the model; when does it perform poorly?** One *weakness* of this model is that it only be used to make binary classifications.
 If you have a multi-class problem, then you're going to need to consider another model.
-In addition, if your features are non-linear, then logistic regression may not work since it is a [linear model](https://stats.stackexchange.com/questions/93569/why-is-logistic-regression-a-linear-classifier) and requires the input features to be linear.
+In addition, if your features are non-linear, then logistic regression may not work since it is a [linear model](https://stats.stackexchange.com/questions/93569/why-is-logistic-regression-a-linear-classifier) and requires the dataset to be linearly separable.

 **What makes this model a good candidate for the problem, given what you know about the data?** Logistic regression is a good candidate for this problem since we have a binary outcome, and an array of input features.
 As mentioned earlier, when using this model, we are not only able to know which class is being assigned to the datapoint, but also know the probability, or the strength that certain datapoint belongs to one class or another.
 In other words, we will be able to find cases, where a user belongs to `>$50K` but by only small amount (e.g., 61%).

 *Support Vector Machines*

 **Describe one real-world application in industry where the model can be applied.** One example of using a support vector machine in the real-world includes the development of a  bankruptcy prediction model.
 In this [paper](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=B21D947ACCF7DFA22075A071209C8836?doi=10.1.1.98.2804&rep=rep1&type=pdf), Shin, et. al., outlines the development of such a model using a "small" training dataset of 2,300 observations.

 **What are the strengths of the model; when does it perform well?** One strength of using support vector machine is that you are able to use the model on [small datasets](https://stats.stackexchange.com/questions/47209/what-are-good-techniques-for-modeling-small-datasets).
 Depending on the business case, you may not have access or have the ability to work with a *large* dataset, and this can have adverse impacts on the final results of the analysis.
 Knowing that a SVM works well with small datasets is of value in the case that you are trying to solve a classification problem but don't have access to a large dataset.
+In addition, if you have non-linear data, or data that is not linearly separable, then using an SVM with a [non-linear kernel like rbf may be of help](https://stats.stackexchange.com/questions/95340/comparing-svm-and-logistic-regression).

 **What are the weaknesses of the model; when does it perform poorly?** One problem that I have read about when using a SVM is that training the model can be computationally intensive as the dataset get large (i.e., *O(n<sup>3</sup>)* for [Kernel Methods](https://stats.stackexchange.com/questions/327646/how-does-a-random-kitchen-sink-work)).
 In the case of large datasets, sometimes, performing a [dimensionality reduction](http://people.eecs.berkeley.edu/~brecht/papers/07.rah.rec.nips.pdf) is needed to get the model to work efficiency.
 In terms of performance, an [**SVM doesn't perform well** if you have highly skewed data](https://www.quora.com/For-what-kind-of-classification-problems-is-SVM-a-bad-approach) (like finding credit card fraud).